People underestimate intuition. If your gut tells you something is off, don’t ignore it.

 2. Apps can hide secret calls and texts

 In the movies, people aren’t very sneaky.
 In real life, people go to great lengths to hide their indiscretions.
-Unless your partner is particularly daring, you’re not going to see a chat app on their home screen or steamy messages in their text message folder.
+Unless your partner is daring, you will not see a chat app on their home screen or steamy messages in their text message folder.

 There are plenty of apps for sharing messages, photos, videos and more that aren’t what they appear.
 Calculator Pro+ is one example.
 It looks like a calculator but saves texts and call logs of secret contacts.

-To get a better idea of what apps your spouse uses and how long, check their screen time report.
+Check their screen time report to get a better idea of what apps your spouse uses and how long.
 Look for anything out of the ordinary.
 I’d say using a calculator app for four hours a week counts as odd.

 Check screen time and usage on an iPhone: